nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ### Caveats

 1. Replication uses HTTP transport.
-If you deploy ePortal without SSL termination replication data would be transferred as-is unencrypted.
+If you deploy ePortal without SSL termination, the replication data will be transferred as-is unencrypted.

-2. For round-robin balancer setups (DNS or HTTP balancer round robin) KernelCare agent can run onto replication lag in case of sequential registration and following update.
+2. For a round-robin balancer setups (DNS or HTTP balancer round-robin) KernelCare agent can run onto replication lag in case of sequential registration and following update.
 You can introduce 10s timeout or repeat in your configuration management logic to mitigate the issue.

 3. Replication log is kept for 7 days.
 If a node loses connectivity for more than 7 days it skips some changes.

-## Deploying KernelCare
+## Deploying KernelCare Enterprise

-To deploy kernelcare client software to use ePortal, the following environment variables should be setup prior to RPM install:
+To deploy KernelCare client software to use ePortal, the following environment variables should be setup prior to RPM install:

 | |  | |